Melding Wildlife Surveys to Improve Conservation Inference: Survey Protocols

 \subsection{Ground}

-Kansas Department of Wildlife and Parks (KDWP) preferentially located 16 ground survey routes for monitoring LEPC in representative, high quality LEPC habitat across Kansas EOR.
+Kansas Department of Wildlife and Parks (KDWP) preferentially located 21 ground survey routes for monitoring LEPC in representative, high quality LEPC habitat across Kansas EOR.
 Each route was approximately 16 km long and the ground survey attempted to census all leks within 1.6 kilometers of the road for a region of approximately 51.2 km$^2$.
-Routes were surveyed (March 20-April 20) and within 2.5 hours of sunrise.
+Routes were surveyed (March 20-April 20) and within 0.5 hours prior to and 1.5 hours after sunrise.

 All routes were surveyed at least twice per year in two parts.
 First, the listening portion of the route was conducted; leks were audibly detected and their locations approximated, but not confirmed.
-After the audible survey was completed, the surveyor navigated to each lek detected, prompted the individuals to take flight (flushed), and recorded the count of individuals and location.
+On the same morning, the surveyor navigated to each lek detected, prompted the individuals to take flight (flushed), and recorded the count of individuals and location.
 Surveyors also revisited sites at which leks were previously recorded because LEPC are known to return to historical lek sites \citep{Haukos2016}.
 The ground survey is a census of the leks in the survey area but it is not a census of the population because some individuals may not be present at their lek at the time it was flushed.